DennisPing/Windows-10-Cpp-MinGW64/README.md

 [SFML Downloads Page](https://www.sfml-dev.org/download/sfml/2.5.1/)

 1. Download GCC 7.3.0 MinGW (DW2) - 32-bit
     - Place the folder somewhere safe like `C:\Users\yourname\Documents\`.
+Don't lose this folder!
     - We don't want the Visual C++ versions.
     - The 32-bit version worked on my Windows 10 64-bit computer.

+2. Use this Github code to install the SFML libraries into you computer.

-2. Download all files from this Github repository: https://github.com/jeanmimib/sfml-mingw64
+    * Download all files from this Github repository: https://github.com/jeanmimib/sfml-mingw64 and place them into your SFML folder.
-3. In the terminal, go into this /sfml-mingw64 folder
+    * In the terminal, go into your SFML folder.
-4. Type this command.
+    * Type this command.
 It will create a nupkg file.
         ```
         choco pack
         ```
-5. Type this command.
+    * Type this command.
 It will install SFML using the GCC (MinGW).
 The dot means "here", and since you're in the same folder as the nupkg file, choco will find it.
         ```
         choco install sfml-mingw64 -s .
         ```

 Restart your Terminal and run as Administrator to refresh the background variables and commands.